Rubén González Medina

-Rubén Antonio González Medina, C.M.F. (born February 9, 1949) is a Puerto Rican born American prelate of the Catholic Church.
-He has been serving as bishop of the Diocese of Ponce in Puerto Rico since 2016.
-He previously served as bishop of the Diocese of Caguas in Puerto Rico from 2000 to 2015.
+Rubén Antonio González Medina, C.M.F. (born February 9, 1949) is a Puerto Rican Catholic prelate who has served as Bishop of Ponce since 2015.
+He previously served as Bishop of Caguas from 2000 to 2015.
+He is a members of the Claretians.

 Biography

 Early life

 Rubén González was born in Santurce, Puerto Rico, on February 9, 1949.
 In 1966, at 17 years of age, he was admitted to the Claretian novitiate in Salvatierra, Álava, Spain, and professed temporary religious vows in 1967.
 He then studied, from 1969 to 1973, philosophy and the first year of theology in Colmenar Viejo, Community of Madrid.
 In 1972, González professed his perpetual vows as a member of the congregation, and then completed his studies in the diocesan seminary of Paso Ancho, Costa Rica.

 Priesthood

 González was ordained a deacon in Costa Rica on September 8, 1974.
 He received his ordination as a priest of the Claretian Order from Bishop Ignacio Nazareno Trejos Picado in Costa Rica on February 9, 1975.
 González was elected as the local superior of the Claretian Missionaries of the Antilles in 1999.